Finding optimal server, please wait a second

 • Cross-Platform Access: Use this tool on any device, no software installation required.

-Going deeper on image format choice.
-Once you've split the PDF, picking JPG vs PNG for each extracted page comes down to content type: photographic pages stay small as JPEG at quality 85, screenshots and line-art diagrams stay crisp as PNG.
-The JPG vs PNG for web guide has the full decision matrix including transparency, color gamut, and modern WebP trade-offs - worth reading before batching a hundred-page document into a format that bloats the asset tree twofold.
+• JPG or PNG per page: Photographic pages stay small as JPEG; screenshots and line-art diagrams stay crisp as PNG.
+The JPG vs PNG for web guide has the full decision matrix on transparency, color gamut, and WebP trade-offs.

-Going from one PDF to one image per page.
-When a long PDF has only three pages worth keeping for a slide deck, splitting the file at the page boundary is faster than re-exporting the originals.
-This converter walks the document page by page and writes a standalone PNG or JPG for each one, matched one-to-one to the source pages and packaged together as a single archive.
-The single page-image you actually want to forward then leaves the document as a one-line attachment instead of the whole PDF, and the remaining pages stay on disk for next time.
+This converter walks the document page by page and writes a standalone PNG or JPG for each page, matched one-to-one to the source and packaged together as a single archive.
+When a long PDF has only three pages worth keeping for a slide deck, the page you want then leaves the document as a one-line attachment instead of the whole PDF.

 Smaller image output per page (the DPI control)

 This page does not compress the source PDF itself - the original document returns from the server unchanged.
 What you do control is the per-page image size on the output side, through the DPI selector (72, 150, or 300).
-Picking 72 DPI produces the smallest PNG or JPG per page, which is the right choice when you only need each page as a low-detail preview - a thumbnail strip for a contact sheet, a lightweight upload to a chat tool, or an attachment that has to fit under an email size cap.
+Picking 72 DPI produces the smallest PNG or JPG per page, the right choice for a low-detail preview - a thumbnail strip for a contact sheet, a lightweight upload to a chat tool, or an attachment that has to fit under an email size cap.
 Picking 300 DPI keeps print-grade clarity at a larger byte cost.
-The DPI dropdown lives under Settings above the upload area.
+The DPI dropdown lives under Settings above the upload area; higher DPI also increases processing time.

 Related tools: